tjhorner/e6dl/README.md

 It does basically the same thing as [this tool](https://www.npmjs.com/package/e6dl) except it was written in Go and the output is a lot less pretty.

+It supports concurrently downloading posts, and you can set a maximum number of workers that should be downloading at a time.

 I made this because I wanted to rewrite one of my previous projects in Go, so I decided to start with this one since it's a pretty small and simple command line tool.

 ## Installing, Building, etc.